quinlan-lab/constraint-tools/README.md

 ```
 train
-      estimate kmer-dependent mutation probabilities (see the model defined in the "model-definition" folder)
+      estimate kmer-dependent mutation probabilities (see the model defined in the "define-model" folder)
 dashboard
       start a web app that visualizes observed and expected mutation counts as a function of genomic coordinate
 predict